openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/windows.rst

-Installing PALISADE on Windows
+Installing OpenFHE on Windows
 ====================================
-The preferred way of building PALISADE in Windows is using MinGW64.
+The preferred way of building OpenFHE in Windows is using MinGW64.
 VC++ is no longer supported.

 Download and install MSYS2 from http://www.msys2.org/ using default settings.
 Start the MSYS2 MINGW 64-bit shell and execute the following command